Haguruma Munich

 Conclusion: Give Haguruma a chance & try it out!

 Haguruma is something like an izakaya in the middle of the Gärtnerplatz district.
-It could use a little more flair and ambience, but the new impulses in service and cuisine inspire us and make us curious to see what will happen next!
+It could do with a little more flair and ambience, but the new impulses in service and cuisine are promising and make you want to pop in for a snack and try some Japanese cuisine.

 Attention, the Haguruma is sometimes closed or on vacation without prior notice on Facebook, Google, an answering machine or elsewhere!